CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. Click on **Configure**.

-   >**Note**: This option enables monitoring and alerting capabilities using health model, which consists of a hierarchy of health monitors built using the metrics emitted by Azure Monitor for VMs.This deployment may take some time.
+   >**Note:** This option enables monitoring and alerting capabilities using a health model, which consists of a hierarchy of health monitors built using the metrics emitted by Azure Monitor for VMs.This deployment may take some time.
 Wait for the deployment to complete and return to the process Map before ending the lab.
 This will allow you to review the process Map data.

 ## Exercise 5: Evaluating monitoring services